onionmccabbage/reactNovDec2025/notes.md

   - get your weather server working, so it returns some JSON
   - you will know it is working when you can browse to it and see some JSON
   - after that, wire up the React to useEffect and grab you JSON data
-- modern ES syntax: back-ticks, functions, let/const, rest/spread
+> modern ES syntax: back-ticks, functions, let/const, rest/spread
-- useState for non-trivial data structures
+> useState for non-trivial data structures
+> re-paint on change: the virtual DOM

+Tutorial: Create an ASP.NET Core app with React in Visual Studio https://learn.microsoft.com/en-us/visualstudio/javascript/tutorial-asp-net-core-with-react?view=visualstudio

+Wednesday
+- Using UI libraries
+- Build and config
+- understanding dev-time: so good it renders twice
+- real challenges and architect solution
+- conditional rendering
+- building a production server project
 - deploy to testing server then deploy to production
-- Using UI libraries
-- re-paint on change: the virtual DOM
 - brief TS overview...
 - routing?????

-Tutorial: Create an ASP.NET Core app with React in Visual Studio https://learn.microsoft.com/en-us/visualstudio/javascript/tutorial-asp-net-core-with-react?view=visualstudio

-Wednesday
-- Build and config
-- make sure we end tight on time

 My shared repo: https://github.com/onionmccabbage/reactNovDec2025